jokob-sk/NetAlertX/docs/README.md

 ## Documentation overview

-In the app hover-over settings or fields/labels or click blue in-app ❔ (question-mark) icons to get to relevant documentation pages.
+In the app hover over settings or fields/labels or click blue in-app ❔ (question-mark) icons to get to relevant documentation pages.

 ![In-app help](/docs/img/GENERAL/in-app-help.png)